opratrx/ev9_dsa2/README.md

     return status_logs  # return the status logs of the delivery process
 ```
+<br><br><br><br>
 ### Implementation Details
->- The function makes use of helper functions like `addresss` and `Betweenst` to get address indices and calculate distances between addresses, respectively.
+- The function makes use of helper functions like `addresss` and `Betweenst` to get address indices and calculate distances between addresses, respectively.
->- It utilizes the `datetime.timedelta` class to manage and update the time efficiently during the delivery process.
+- It utilizes the `datetime.timedelta` class to manage and update the time efficiently during the delivery process.
->- The function carefully handles the status of each package at different times and logs each status change, including stops, deliveries, and returns.
+- The function carefully handles the status of each package at different times and logs each status change, including stops, deliveries, and returns.
->- Special considerations and constraints are applied for specific package IDs (e.g., package IDs 25, 6).
+- Special considerations and constraints are applied for specific package IDs (e.g., package IDs 25, 6).
+<br><br><br><br>
 ### Visualization
-> The function also prepares a visual representation (a table) of the algorithm's progress using the Rich Library, showing the current node, candidates, chosen node, chosen cost, and total cost at each step.
-This table provides an insightful view of how the algorithm makes decisions at each step.
+Prepares a visual representation (a table) of the algorithm's progress using the Rich Library.
+<br><br><br><br>
 ### Time Complexity
-> The overall time complexity of the algorithm is (O(n^2) due to the nested loops where the algorithm iterates over the packages in transit for each delivery.
+O(n^2) due to the nested loops where the algorithm iterates over the packages in transit for each delivery.
+<br><br><br><br>
 ### Example
-> For instance, if the truck is at location A, and there are packages to be delivered at locations B, C, and D, the function will calculate the distance from A to B, A to C, and A to D, and select the location with the minimum distance.
-After delivering to the selected location, it repeats the process for the remaining locations.
+If the truck is at location A, and there are packages to be delivered at locations B, C, and D, the function will calculate the distance from A to B, A to C, and A to D, and select the location with the minimum distance.